beyondtracks/beyondtracks-walks-au/README.md

 New walks Australia wide are welcome for contribution, but I reserve editorial decisions on what's included.

 # License
+Contains information from OpenStreetMap copyright OpenStreetMap contributors, which is made available here under the [Open Database License (ODbL)](http://opendatacommons.org/licenses/odbl/1.0/).

-This repository is licensed under the ODBL as they are derived from OSM data.
+This repository contains a derivative database of OpenStreetMap and as such is licensed under the [ODBL](http://opendatacommons.org/licenses/odbl/1.0/).

+When using this data in other works, please provide attribution.
+For example:

+    Contains data from BeyondTracks.com.

 # Schema
 * **name** Either a commonly known name for the walk or start/end points including a notable waypoint if it's necessary to avoid ambiguity.